itseasy21/react-leaflet-draw-next/.changeset/react-19-compatibility.md

 - Better cleanup procedures for React 19 strict mode compatibility

 ## Impact
-This release resolves the critical React 19 compatibility issue that was preventing applications from upgrading to React 19 while using react-leaflet-draw.
+This release resolves the critical React 19 compatibility issue that was preventing applications from upgrading to React 19 while using react-leaflet-draw-next.

 ## Testing
 - ✅ React 19.1.0 compatibility